shu-orrg/orrg-website/content/members/nick-hamilton.md

   - HTML
   - VCF
 ---
-Lead designer of the creative and consultancy team for CSER, expert in design, analysis and manufacture.

 #### Expertise

-Embedding physical activity in outdoor environments.
-Testing and analysis of outdoor equipment.
-Public engagement through art/exhibitions.
-Design of equipment for outdoor activity.
+* Embedding physical activity in outdoor environments.
+* Testing and analysis of outdoor equipment.
+* Public engagement through art/exhibitions.
+* Design of equipment for outdoor activity.

-Embedding PA in outdoor environments - digital
+* Embedding PA in outdoor environments - digital

-#### More...
+##### Track Record

-Embedding physical activity in outdoor environments.
-Testing and analysis of outdoor equipment.
-Public engagement through art/exhibitions.
-Design of equipment for outdoor activity.
-Embedding PA in outdoor environments - digital
+* Embedding physical activity in outdoor environments
+* Testing and analysis of outdoor equipment.
+* Public engagement through art/exhibitions
+* Design of equipment for outdoor activity

+Nick Hamilton is a principal research fellow at the Centre for Sports Engineering Research (CSER) and works design, innovation, analysis and manufacture of sports products.
+He has developed a wide variety of products for a diverse range of sporting companies from ice skates to carbon fibre time trial bikes, golf clubs to hang glider components.
+In addition to his research, Nick leads the CSER Design Engineering research theme group and is vice chair of the Outdoor recreation research group.